A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Distortion.
 The economic cost of changes in behavior due to taxes, government benefits, monopolies, and other forces that interfere with the otherwise-efficient operation of a market economy.
 For example, employees might choose to work fewer hours because taxes reduce their after-tax wage.

 Distribution table.
-A table that details how a proposal or policy is estimated to affect the distribution of tax burdens across income categories, demographic groups, or sets of taxpayers defined by other characteristics.
+A table that details how a proposal or policy is estimated to affect tax burdens across different income groups, demographic groups, or sets of taxpayers defined by other characteristics.

 Dividends.
 Profits distributed by a corporation to its shareholders.
 Most dividends are taxed at the same lower tax rates that apply to Capital gains.